 How Does Trade Credit Work?

-Typically, a trade credit doesn’t charge interest.
-However, a business can qualify for a discount if it pays the invoice in a short amount of time.
-If it doesn’t, it loses the discount.
+on a trade credit agreement, though it's not unheard of.
+A business can qualify for a discount on the total amount if it pays the invoice in a short amount of time.

 Trade Credit Example